David Caygill: Lange Ministry (1984–1989)

 When the Fourth Labour Government was formed after the 1984 elections, Caygill aligned himself with Roger Douglas, the controversial Minister of Finance.
 Douglas, Caygill, and Richard Prebble were together dubbed "the Treasury Troika", and were responsible for most of the economic reform undertaken by the Labour government.
 The "Rogernomics" reforms, which were based on free market economic theory, were unpopular with many traditional Labour supporters, but Caygill managed to avoid the worst of the condemnation directed towards Douglas and Prebble.
 When the two became founding members of the ACT New Zealand political party in 1994, Caygill chose not to join them.

-Caygill was appointed by the new Prime Minister, David Lange, as Minister of Trade and Industry, and Minister of National Development, on 26 July 1984.
+Caygill was appointed by the new prime minister, David Lange, as minister of trade and industry, and Minister of National Development, on 26 July 1984.

+The government opened up and liberalised the New Zealand economy and Caygill's portfolios were heavily affected.
+In early 1986 import controls were lifted on 340 products and relaxed on many others, removing the restrictions on the value or quantity of these goods which may be imported.
+Following the release of a 1987 report from a working group on tariffs, Caygill announced that tariffs on goods not subject to industry plans would be reduced in a five-step programme over four years.
+New Zealand had been a highly protected economy but transitioned to a lower tariff environment with reduced protectionism.
 In 1987, after Labour had been re-elected, he was appointed Minister of Health.
 As health minister he rejected the orthodoxy of the Gibbs report, which sought to create a more competition oriented hospital service.